jensbech/git-auto-sync/README.md

 # Git Auto Sync FORK

 ## Why fork?
-- Did not work on newest macos apparently
+- Did not work on newest macos apparently.
 - Use `gh` and https instead of ssh

 GitAutoSync is a simple command line program to automatically commit changes